MakonnenSolomon/info2180-lab2/README.md

 # info2180-lab2

-This is Lab 2 for <Your Name>
+This is Lab 2 for Makonnen Solomon
-Of course, change <Your Name> to your actual name.